ArticleClassifier/ArticleClassifier/README.md

 Technical implementation of fine-tuning BERT is done by following [the tutorial by Abdou Rockikz](https://www.thepythoncode.com/article/finetuning-bert-using-huggingface-transformers-python).
 The experiment code was executed in Google Colab GPU environment.

 Unfortunately, the dataset used in the code can not be published due to copyright reasons.
+In this paper, the dataset has been used with the permission of the authors.

 ### References